- Protect the Pride Plan

 - What process should I follow if I want to have an event on campus?

 All event requests, whether large or small, and whether external or internal, must be submitted to Erica Harrison, Director, Special Events & Community Relations, via email at email@example.com.
 Events will take place outdoors to the extent possible.
-In order to protect the safety of the College community, the College may be more selective in which events are approved in the beginning stages of reopening.
+In order to protect the safety of the College community, the College may be more selective in which events are approved.

 - How will the College handle large events?